 The ability to make timely bets as you observe adjustments to the line is a great way to find much better odds.
 This is especially relevant when betting on the underdog.

-It isn’t so much that the public likes to play it safe, it is more so that it can be simple to make the easy bet.
+It isn’t so much that the public likes to play it safe; it is more so that it can be simple to make the easy bet.
 Teams with strong records, excellent players, and good form are incredibly convincing when compared to the specific criteria needed for success in an underdog.

-A big part of that perception can be changed by media.
+A big part of that perception can be changed by the media.
 Small market teams rarely get national viewership, so their qualities may not be as well known as teams from big market cities.

 Line movement is an excellent representative of how the public is thinking about a matchup.

-When betting there are more opportunities than just in the win-loss section of the odds.
+When betting, there are more opportunities than just in the win-loss section of the odds.
 You should look deeper when trying to decide if you want to bet on the underdog.

 Unique matchups like this open up the opportunity for prop bets.
 Against tough defensive sides, would you bet on LeBron James to get a triple-double?

 With your understanding of the NBA and its players, you can take advantage of prop bets that reflect your predictions of how the game will play out.
+See the best NBA prop bets today to get inspired.

 Identifying an upset doesn’t rest solely on knowing which team will win or lose in a match.
 There are many ways to take advantage of upsets, and looking deeper than win-loss betting is crucial.